AngelValentino/crud-auth-app/README.md

 ## Entity Relatinship Diagram

 ![Entity Relationship Diagram for crud auth app, illustrating the relationships between various entities in the database schema.](https://i.imgur.com/9wX86g4.jpeg)

-## Simple Yet Powerful: A Valuable Resource for Learning PHP Backend Development

-This app is considered a basic example in the sense that it provides a simple foundation for understanding key concepts such as **authentication**, **connecting PHP to a MySQL database**, and how the **back-end** of an application works.
-While a CRUD Auth App may seem straightforward, it is a valuable resource for beginners to learn about backend operations, including how data is managed and secured within a database.